 Books recommended: A. Brady: Canada.
 R. MacG.
-Dawson: Constitu-ional Issues in Canada and The Civil Service of Canada.
-W.P.M.
-Kennedy: He Constitution of Canada.
-R. A. MacKay: The Unreformed Forate of Can-ada.
+Dawson: Constitutional Issues in Canada and The Civil Service of Canada.
+W. P. M. Kennedy: The Constitution of Canada.
+R. A. MacKay: The Unreformed Senate of Canada.
 J. A. Maxwell: Federal Subsidies to the Provincial Governments in Canada.

-5. Municipal Government and Administration in Canada. -(1940-41).
-S. at 9 a. m. and another hour to be arranged.
+5. Municipal Government and Administration in Canada. -(1941-42).
+M. and W. at 3.30 p. m.
+L. Richter.

-Prerequisite.-Political Science I.
+Prerequisite.-Political Science I, and the consent of the instructor.

 Legal background, form and functions of municipal government, relations between province and municipalities, selected problems of administration with special reference to Nova Scotia.

-6. Modern Political Theory.-Not given in 1939-40.
+6. Modern Political Theory.-(1940-41).
+R. A. MacKay.

-Prerequisite.-Political Science I, and the consent of the
+Prerequisite.-Political Science I, and the consent of the Instructor.

-A study of the principal political thinkers since Rousseau.
+A study of the principal political thinkers since Rousseau, with special attention to the philosophical basis of nationalism, liberalism, socialism, fascism.